DataDog/dd-trace-py/docs/advanced_usage.rst

     tracer.sampler = RateSampler(sample_rate)

-Trace Search & Analytics
+App Analytics
 ------------------------

-Use `Trace Search & Analytics <https://docs.datadoghq.com/tracing/visualization/search/>`_ to filter application performance metrics and APM Events by user-defined tags.
+Use `App Analytics <https://docs.datadoghq.com/tracing/visualization/search/>`_ to filter application performance metrics and APM Events by user-defined tags.
 An APM event is generated every time a trace is generated.

 Enabling APM events for all web frameworks can be accomplished by setting the environment variable ``DD_TRACE_ANALYTICS_ENABLED=true``: